You received a Form 1099-NEC from someone who paid you for the work you did as an independent contractor. Now what? Two big questions here:

 If you are having a tax preparer do your personal return, give the form to your preparer along with your other documents.

-Do you have to pay Social Security and Medicare taxes on 1099 income?
+Paying Social Security and Medicare taxes on 1099 Income

-Yes.
-Every US taxpayer must pay Social Security and Medicare taxes on his or her income.
+Every U.S. taxpayer must pay Social Security and Medicare taxes on his or her income.
 For self-employed individuals, these taxes are called self-employment taxes.
-Self-employment taxes are calculated on the individual's federal income tax return based on the net income from the business.
+Self-employment taxes are calculated on the individual's federal income tax return based on the net income from the business, including 1099 income.

-The net income from your Schedule C is included on Line 12 of your personal income tax return along with all other sources of income, including income as an employee and investment income.
+The net income from your Schedule C is reported on Line 3 of Schedule 1 of your personal income tax return along with all other sources of income, including income as an employee and investment income.
 Your personal income taxes are determined by your total adjusted gross income.

 If your business is a partnership, multiple-member LLC, or corporation, your 1099 income is reported as part of your business income tax return.